 After completing her BA (Hons) degree at West London Institute of Higher Education Sara was offered the position of Biomechanics Scientific Officer while completing her MSc in Sport Sciences at the same Institute (which became a College of Brunel University).
 Subsequently she has worked as the Biomechanics Laboratory Manger at Brunel for many years being instrumental in the development of the laboratories and particularly the interfacing and integration of the advanced imaging and biomechanical techniques that support the biomechanics research group projects.
 Sara has also been actively involved in the teaching of Biomechanics at all levels and the Biomechanics groups various research projects.
 In 2012 her position changed to Research Fellow and Laboratory Manager in recognition of her involvement in a number of funded research projects.

 Throughout her career Sara has also conducted consultancy work with a range of sports teams and athletes.
 She is a qualified Netball coach and applied Level 4 accredited performance analyst with the International Society of Performance Analysis of Sport.
 She has worked as performance analyst for the Brunel Hurricanes and Glasgow Wildcats Netball Superleague Teams and for the Scotland Netball squads.
 She continues to work with junior and elite athletes in a range of racket sports.
 Sara has more recently introduced Performance Analysis into the Sport, Health and Exercise Sciences curriculum and currently supports student projects and work experience in this area.

-College of Health and Life Sciences Health and Safety Committee
+College of Health, Medicine and Life Sciences Health and Safety Committee

 Newest selected publications